Ken Hinkley: Coaching career

-Hampden senior coach (1996–1998)
+Mortlake senior coach (1996–1998)

 Retiring after the 1995 AFL Grand Final, Hinkley joined Hampden Football League club Mortlake as coach, where he remained for three seasons.

 Camperdown senior coach (1999–2000)

 Hinkley returned to Camperdown and coached the club to back-to-back premierships in 1999 and 2000, the former as captain-coach.

-St Kilda Football club assistant coach (2001)
+St Kilda assistant coach (2001)

 St Kilda acquired his services as an assistant coach in 2001 under senior coaches Malcolm Blight and Grant Thomas, but he left the club after one season.

 Bell Park senior coach (2002–2003)

 The year after leaving St Kilda he took up the role of senior coach of Bell Park in the Geelong Football League and oversaw a premiership in 2003.

-Geelong Football Club assistant coach (2004–2009)
+Geelong assistant coach (2004–2009)

 He resumed his AFL coaching career in 2004, as an assistant coach under senior coach Mark Thompson at Geelong, and was part of the coaching group in their 2007 and 2009 AFL premierships.
 Hinkley left Geelong at the end of the 2009 season.